Ayushman125/LoRA-Tune/README.md

 ### 7.1 Training Loss Curves

-*(This plot will appear automatically on GitHub if you have run the training script and the `training_metrics_plot.png` file is located at `./docs/images/training_metrics_plot.png` within your repository.)*

 ![Training and Evaluation Loss Plot](./docs/images/training_metrics_plot.png)

 *Figure 1: Plot of Training Loss (Blue) and Evaluation Loss (Orange, dashed) over training steps.
 A consistent downward trend indicates successful model convergence and adaptation to the target dataset.*